ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-SpringOne-fun-with-the-functional-web-framework.md

 ### by [Arjen Poutsma](https://twitter.com/poutsma){:target="_blank"}

 This talk is a follow-up of a talk that Arjen Poutsma has been giving a few years now, called 'New in Spring 5: Functional Web Framework'.
-In the talk he goes more in depth in some of the features that are offered by the framework.
+In his new talk he goes more in depth in some of the features that are offered by the framework.

 # What is it?